hajdaini/Security/Python/run_exe_file_at_reboot/README.md

 This script launches an executable during each reboot. **I did this for learning purposes and encourage you to do the same!**

 # Before running the script :
-**- This programm works only on windows OS**
+- This programm works only on windows OS

-**-  you must run the script as an administrator.
-The problem is that I have not managed to find a way to run a python file as an administrator, the alternative to solve this obstacle is to turn this python script into an executable file (.exe) using this command for example :**
+- You must run the script as an administrator.
+The problem is that I have not managed to find a way to run a python file as an administrator, the alternative to solve this obstacle is to turn this python script into an executable file (.exe) using this command for example :

 ```
 pip install pyinstaller